 Battle formats have names to help you tell them apart.
 Here is a list of formats for Gen 8.
 Below are some examples of battle formats you may already be familiar with:

 - Battle Stadium Singles (BSS), which is the format you play when you queue ranked single battles on your Sword/Shield game.
 BSS has different "series", listed here.

 - VGC (or Battle Stadium Doubles), which is the tournament-standard doubles format used in official competitions.
 VGC also has different series.

 - OU, which is the playable singles battle format based around the Smogon tier, OU.
 You can read more about tiers here.

 - There are some other formats which are not listed on Smogon, e.g. "Casual Battles" in the Battle Stadium on Sword/Shield, which is a 3v3 singles format that allows legendaries.

-Each battle format has different rules.
-This means different Pokemon and strategies are most effective in each format.
+Because of the different rules in each format, different Pokemon and strategies are most effective in each format.
 The state of strategy in a format can be called the "metagame" or "meta".
 Building teams and strategies around the meta is one of the pivotal aspects of competitive Pokemon.